KalyanKodes/react-spotify-clone/README.md

 - **Responsive Design**: Mobile-friendly layout.
 - **Search Functionality**: Search for songs, playlists, albums, and artists directly within the app.

+## Languages Used

+- **JavaScript**: The primary language used for building the application.
+- **HTML**: Used for structuring the web pages.
+- **CSS**: Used for styling the application and making it responsive.

-## Technologies Used
+## Libraries Used

-- **React.js**: UI library for building user interfaces.
+- **React.js**: A JavaScript library for building user interfaces.
-- **Spotify Web API**: For fetching data from Spotify and user authentication.
-- **React Router**: Client-side routing for a single-page application.
+- **React Router DOM**: For handling routing in a single-page application.
-- **Font Awesome**: Icons used throughout the application.
+- **Font Awesome**: Icon library used throughout the application.
-- **Vibrant.js**: Extracts colors from images for dynamic theming.
+- **Vibrant.js**: Library used to extract prominent colors from images.
-- **React Color Extractor**: Used for extracting dominant colors from album covers.
+- **React Color Extractor**: Library used to extract dominant colors from album covers.
+- **Spotify Web API JS**: A JavaScript library for interacting with the Spotify Web API.

 ## Getting Started